pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 1. Create a new 'nfv' project and admin privileged 'nfv' user on the remote OpenStack site.
-2. Create the required neutron networks for management, packet in and packet out networks that will be used by VNFs.
+2. Create the required neutron networks for management, packet in and packet out networks that will be used by MEAs.

 Register a new OpenStack VIM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~